aliencaocao/huawei-spark/ocr/README.md

 }
 ```

-If error occurred, the `success` field will be `false` and the `answer` field will be replaced by `error` which contains the detailed error message.
+If error occurred, the `success` field will be `false` and the `result` field will be replaced by `error` which contains the detailed error message.
 ```json
 {
     "success": "false",